 Saskatchewan acknowledges the science-based reality of climate change and joined other provinces and the Government of Canada at the Conference of the Parties on Climate Change (COP 21) in Paris in December 2015.
 An international agreement involving 195 countries was struck with a plan to limit climate-related increases in temperature to two degrees Celsius through continued GHG reductions.
 Canada's stated goal is to reduce GHG emissions by 30 per cent below 2005 levels by 2030.

-Our province's GHG emissions were 76 million tonnes in 2016, according to Canada's National Inventory Report 2018.
+Our province's GHG emissions were 78 million tonnes in 2017, according to Canada's most recent National Inventory Report (2019).
 This represents approximately 10 per cent of Canada's emissions, which are approximately two per cent of global emissions.